 Para-Educators work at our Extended School Year Program (ESY) as well as our Teen and Tween Day camp program at Ida Crown Jewish Academy.
 Must be a minimum of 19 years old and be eligible for an ISBE Paraprofessional License to apply for this position.APPLY

 Keshet partners with each respective camp to create a week-long staff training prior to camp beginning.
 These trainings teach staff the ins and outs of their campsite, best equip them to handle various challenges with their campers, and instill strategies to help foster inclusion and community throughout the summer.
 Our training week ensures that our staff are comfortable and well prepared for the summer ahead.

 Keshet serves camp programs in several areas across Chicagoland such as the City of Chicago, Evanston, Northbrook, Wheeling, and Lake Zurich, as well as overnight camps in Wisconsin.
-Staff training dates vary based upon the campsite but could range anytime between June 6th and June 20th.
-Keshet also holds a mandatory all-camp kickoff staff training on Sunday, June 12th.
+Staff training dates vary based upon the campsite but could range anytime between June 5th and June 19th.
+Keshet also holds a mandatory all-camp kickoff staff training before camp begins.
 Camp dates range anywhere from six to eight weeks following staff training and will conclude in early to mid-August.
 Our Keshet team will help match your campsite based on its location and your date availability.

 Doug Winkelstein is a Keshet board member, volunteer and donor.
 In this article, he shares his unique perspective about why he gives to Keshet and why this organization means so much to him.